Amazon Elastic Container Service

 - In the left-hand menu, select Task definitions, then Create new task definition, and Create new task definition with JSON.

 Creating a task definition with JSON will allow you to define the container's environment variables, configuration, and resources in a single JSON object.
-In the below example, make sure that you update the taskRoleArn
+In the below example, update the taskRoleArn

 , executionRoleArn